usnistgov/oscal-xproc3/README.md

 Gild the lily by creating a Windows shortcut to the 'bat' file.
 This link can be placed on your Desktop or in another folder, ready to run any pipelines that happen to be dropped onto it.
 Renaming the shortcut and changing its icon are also options.

-TODO: Develop and test ./xp3.sh so it too offers this functionality on \*nix or Mac platforms
+TODO: Develop and test [./xp3.sh](./xp3.sh) so it too offers this functionality on \*nix or Mac platforms - lettuce know &#x1F96C; if you want or can do this

 </details>
-<details><summary>Repository naming convention for XProc - `ALL-CAPS.xpr` files</summary>
+<details><summary>File naming convention</summary>

+In this repository, an XProc pipeline (step) named in all capitals, as in `ALL-CAPS.xpr`, is a "standalone" pipeline step, meaning it needs no external bindings or options set to run.

 For their data sources, XProc pipelines can either read from the Internet (when connected and authorized), from the local file system under user permissions (more commonly), or from inputs provided at runtime using ports on the pipeline(s) invoked.

 Likewise, when run they can either write outputs (into the local file system), or expose results on output ports, or both.
 A well-designed pipeline will alert its user as to these activities, effects and state changes, using comments in the code, runtime messaging, and logs as appropriate.

-In this repository (not its submodules) we follow a convention that an XProc with *no exposed ports* (no output ports to bind, and no input ports to provide for) is named with ALL CAPITALS.
+For our pipelines (not repository submodules) we follow a convention that an XProc with *no exposed ports* (no output ports to bind, and no input ports to provide for) is named with ALL CAPITALS.
 For example, the [smoke-testing pipeline smoketest/POWER-UP.xpl](./smoketest/POWER-UP.xpl).
 When run, it reports outputs back to the console but does not write anywhere (unless you redirect those outputs to do so).

 Such pipelines can be run with no arguments and no prior knowledge of their intended inputs and outputs, since these are all declared in the XProc itself.
 As processes they are also deterministic, in the sense that hard-wiring them also makes it easy to see, under simple inspection, where they read and write, following the ['rule of least power'](https://en.wikipedia.org/wiki/Rule_of_least_power) and helping the user to do so.
 Such a pipeline will ordinarily result in outputs to STDOUT (if only status messages) unless configured otherwise at runtime -- but they may and commonly will also write to the file system.